‘Game Of Thrones’ Season 7: Cast Freezing In Iceland, Ian McShane Tells Off Fans

 Game of Thrones actors have been suffering for their art while filming Season 7 in Iceland the last few weeks, according to a report by Page Six.

-Apparently, GoT stars Kit Harington (Jon Snow), Liam Cunningham (Davos Seaworth), Joe Dempsie (Gendry), Rory McCann (Sandor) and Kristofer Hivju (Tormund Giantsbane) have been enduring brutal conditions to film scenes for the upcoming season in the frigid northern country, with winds gusting at 100 mph and wind chill temperatures plummeting to minus 13 Fahrenheit.
+Apparently, GoT stars Kit Harington (Jon Snow), Liam Cunningham (Davos Seaworth), Joe Dempsie (Gendry), Rory McCann (Sandor), and Kristofer Hivju (Tormund Giantsbane) have been enduring brutal conditions to film scenes for the upcoming season in the frigid northern country, with winds gusting at 100 mph and wind chill temperatures plummeting to minus 13 Fahrenheit.

 “Daylight is scarce here [five to six hours a day].
 Super jeeps are needed to bring in equipment, and much is then transported by hand,” said a source close to the production.
 “The actors are made up and dressed in hotels and driven to location 90 percent ready to shoot. . .
 Shelter is provided by ‘Russian tents’ that are anchored down, and able to be heated, and [can] withstand 100 mph winds.”